 What to Love About the House

 Located right above the Sunset Strip, the Spanish-style Hollywood Hills home boasts a perfectly executed floor plan.
 The home’s entry features a hardwood espresso-finish flooring with a classy rug and portrait of former President Obama on wall.
 This leads to other indoor amenities such as the two living spaces, both featuring comfortable and huge sofa added by other stylish furniture as well as TV on top of the rooms’ fireplaces.
 The dining room boasts elegant dining table and chairs set on top of the rug while wall decors provide additional style.
-The home also offers a wine cellar that can accomodate 1,500 bottles while three en-suite bedrooms along with the master suite complete with a fireplace, walk-in closet, spa bathroom and a terrace are waiting upstairs.
+The home also offers a wine cellar that can accomodate 1,500 bottles while three en-suite bedrooms along with the primary suite complete with a fireplace, walk-in closet, spa bathroom and a terrace are waiting upstairs.

 Outside, the Bali-inspired grounds surrounded by a magical mature landscaping offer enchanting outdoor experience with its lounging spaces, outdoor kitchen and dining and an outdoor theater just beside the sparkling swimming pool.